Click Here> Upcoming PresentATIONS

 STEP 3: Start Gathering The Pieces

-The only 100% certainty with any Medicaid application is that it’s going to require a lot of paper to do it.
-The DSHS is going to want a lot of information about the applicant, their medical needs, and their financial history.
-Gathering it all can be the hardest part of the whole process, here are some things to start tracking down even before your visit.
+The only 100% certainty with any Medicaid application is that it’s going to require a lot of paper to complete.
+DSHS will require a lot of information and documentation about the applicant such as their medical needs and their financial history.
+Gathering all the information and documentation can be the hardest part of the whole process.

 - PERSONAL IDENTIFICATION

 - Rental Income (if any)